SRCH2/srch2-ngn/documentation/docs/advanced.md

 }
 ```
 Now if the call to *insertRecords(ArrayList<Book> insertSet)* returns false, the operation can be reapplied.

-Finally there are two more points about the *SQLiteIndexable* class.
-Implementations can support creating a
-geo-index if two columns of the table to be indexed contain longitudinal and latitude data: to do so override
-both *getLatitudeColumnName()* and *getLongitudeColumnName()* returning the values as they appear in the
-create table string used to create the table.

 [//]: (##Using the Eclipse IDE	)
 [//]: (##Using the IntelliJ IDE	)